stgonzales/insta-post-scraper/README.md

 Then use the [Visual Studio Code](https://code.visualstudio.com/) extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to execute the `index.html` file inside the `/src/` folder.
 Presuming that you already have Live Server, just right click in the `/src/index.html` and select option 'Open With Live Server'.

-...And :tada:, you can type the any instagram user name to see the results.
+...And :tada:, you can type any instagram user name to see the results.

 [instagram]: http://instagram.com